jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/implementation.typ

 #figure(
   image("figures/accuproc.svg", width: 100%),
   caption: [
-   Affected region of normal recalculation on the central triangle(left) and normal accumulate process(mid and right) ],
+    todoclear
+  ],
 )

-Since this process is executed in parallel in the Compute Shader, the final normals of all vertices are not immediately available until the end of the calculation Therefore, these normals need to be normalized to ensure they are in the correct range before they are subsequently used.
+Since this process is executed in parallel in the Compute Shader, the final normals of all vertices are not immediately available until the end of the calculation.
+Therefore, these normals need to be normalized to ensure they are in the correct range before they are subsequently used.

 // #figure(
 //   image("figures/my.png", width: 30%),